Jammies-64/52685-WDC-Tut-07---Elden-Ring-Weapons-dashboard/README.md

 ## General Information
-The aim of this project was to create a visual tool intended to be used for efficiently and effetively parsing through data.
-The idea of this artefact came about from the large scope and volume of weapons and their statistics available from Elden Ring and I undertook this project out of a combined interest in data visualisation and the game itself.
-I think that using data visualisation to mkae information more accessible and searchable is a powerful tool that could be used for many things outside of game data and statistics.
+The aim of this project was to create a visual tool intended to be used for effecicient and effective data browsing and comparison.
+The idea of this artefact came about from the large scope and volume of weapons and their statistics available from Elden Ring and I undertook this project out of a combined interest in data visualisation as well as the game itself.
+I think that using data visualisation to make information more accessible and searchable is a powerful tool that could be used for many things outside of game data and statistics, thus I wanted to use game data as an example to illustrate the possibilities with interactive data visualisations.

 ## Technologies Used